 Senior Lecturercs.chan at um edu my

 I received my Ph.D. degree from University of Portsmouth, U.K. in 2008.
-Currenty, I am a Senior Lecturer at the Faculty of Computer Science & Information Technology (FCSIT), University of Malaya.
-I previously held research appointments at Universities of Ulster and Portsmouth, U.K., respectively.
+Currently, I am a Senior Lecturer at the Faculty of Computer Science & Information Technology (FCSIT), University of Malaya.

-In general, my research interests are fuzzy qualitative reasoning and computer vision; with a focus on image/video content analysis and human-robot interaction.
+In general, my research interests are computer vision and fuzzy qualitative reasoning; with a focus on image/video content analysis.

-I have been involved in various research projects supported by the University of Malaya Research Grant (UMRG), Fundamental Research Grant Scheme (FRGS), Exploratory Research Grant Scheme (ERGS), High Impact Research Grant (HiRG), national and international industrials and academic partners.
-I also served as the guest editor in International Journal of Uncertainty, Fuzziness and Knowledge-based Systems (IJUFKS), Information Sciences (INS) and Signal, Video and Image Processing (SVIP).
+I have been involved in various research projects supported by the University of Malaya Research Grant (UMRG), Fundamental Research Grant Scheme (FRGS), Prototype Research Grant Scheme (PRGS), High Impact Research Grant (HiRG), national and international industrials and academic partners.
 I am the founder chair for the IEEE Computational Intelligence Society (CIS) Malaysia chapter, the organising chair for the Asian Conference on Pattern Recognition (ACPR) in 2015, and general chair for the IEEE Visual Communications and Image Processing (VCIP) in 2013.
-I am a recipient of the Young Scientist Network-Academy of Sciences Malaysia (YSN-ASM) in 2015, the Hitachi Research Fellowship in 2013 and the IET (Malaysia) Young Engineer award in 2010.
+I am a recipient of the Young Scientist Network-Academy of Sciences Malaysia (YSN-ASM) in 2015, the Hitachi Research Fellowship in 2013 and the Institution of Engineering & Technology (Malaysia) Young Engineer award in 2010.
 I am a Senior Member of IEEE, a Chartered Engineer and a Member of Institution of Engineering & Technology (IET).